 The Admission Policy aims to safeguard swimmers that are most at risk when bathing.
 The policy does not intend to prevent families and children having fun in the water and enjoying the physical and social benefits of swimming, nor create unnecessary barriers for parents and carers when accessing our facilities.

-The policy takes into account recommendations from the Institute of Sport & Recreation Management (ISRM).
+The policy considers recommendations from the Institute of Sport & Recreation Management (ISRM).
 It is important to note that the rules appertaining to child parent ratios will differ depending upon the number of bathers in the swimming pool.
 We reserve the right to change the ratio at any time to ensure maximum safety.

-Please note: Customer will be asked to remove any fun inflatables not constituting a buoyancy aid if bather number reach 80.
+Customer will be asked to remove any fun inflatables not constituting a buoyancy aid if bather numbers reach 60.

 If a member of public wishes to take images of the site that may include ‘wide shots’ of the general public they should again ask permission from a member of staff.